facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

     public static bool isAuthenticated = false;
     public static FacebookSessionClient FacebookSessionClient = new FacebookSessionClient(Constants.FacebookAppId);

+Make sure to resolve any missing dependencies as illustrated earlier to ensure that the code builds without errors.

-Now Replace the contents of HomePage.xaml with the following.
-All the following does is to add some text to the Page and a button for facebook login.
-Additionally, it says that the button click will be handled by an event handler named "btnFacebookLogin_Click".
+Now, replace the contents of HomePage.xaml with the following.
+This adds some text to the page and a button for facebook login.
+Additionally, it binds the button click event with the event handler named "btnFacebookLogin_Click".

     <Page
         x:Class="Facebook.Scrumptious.Windows8.Views.HomePage"